 What to do: This is the appropriate time to review your plan of action, should a warning be issued in the near future.
 Ensure your shelter/safe place is clear of clutter, and that you are actively monitoring the weather situation.
 If you don’t have appropriate shelter, consider moving to a more safe location for the duration of the Watch.

-A warning is issued by the National Weather Service Forecast Office, which is the local office serving your area (Lee County falls under the Birmingham office).
+A warning is issued by the National Weather Service Forecast Office, which is the local office serving your area (Jefferson County falls under the Birmingham NWS office).
 Warnings mean that a particular weather threat is imminent or ongoing.
 The threat can be identified and/or confirmed by radar, first responders, trained weather spotters or other verifiable/trustworthy means.

 What to Do: Take immediate, potentially life-saving action.
 Depending on the threat, at minimum, you should go inside to a safer location and listen to the local news or NOAA weather radio for more information.
 For tornado warnings, go to the lowest, most center part of the structure.
 Do not attempt to drive to another location.